-The agents bundle includes the Backup Agent, Replication Agent, and Localworker, while the set of microservices includes a multitude of services including inventory, registry, storage, agent coordinator, jobs coordinator, and so forth.
-To check the full description of the service see How PCB Platform works.
-By using Open PCB platform from Paragon, you’ll get the full documentation including API and developer guides.
+The agents bundle includes the Backup Agent, Replication Agent, and Localworker, while the set of microservices consists of several services, including inventory, registry, storage, agent coordinator, jobs coordinator, and so forth.
+To check the full description of these services, see How PCB Platform works.
+By using OCB from Paragon, you’ll get the full documentation, including API and developer guides.

 Features that are offered with EaseUS ToDo Backup Home include:

 - File backup (automated backup on your directories, files, where you can also compress file images to save space, encrypt files to protect privacy)